Carolyn Sampson: Career

 Born in Bedford, she studied music at the Birmingham University.
 During her studies, she performed as a member of the choir Ex Cathedra, winning an Arnold Goldsbrough Prize for Baroque music.
 She made her operatic debut singing the part of Amore in Monteverdi's L'incoronazione di Poppea at the English National Opera.
 In 2006 she performed in Montpellier, both as Susanna in Mozart's Le nozze di Figaro and as Adina in Donizetti's L'elisir d'amore.
 Sampson sang the title role in the Boston Early Music Festival's production of Lully's Psyché in June 2007.
 Jeremy Eichler of the Boston Globe wrote that she "gave a radiant and pure-voiced performance".
 The opera was subsequently recorded, and received a nomination for the Grammy Award for Best Opera Recording in December 2008.

 Sampson has performed as a concert soloist in sacred oratorios such as Bach's St Matthew Passion with The English Concert conducted by Trevor Pinnock and Haydn's Schöpfung with the London Mozart Players.
 In January 2010, she appeared at the Gewandhaus in Bach's Christmas Oratorio, conducted by Riccardo Chailly.
 She has also sung with the NDR Radiophilharmonie, the Rundfunk-Sinfonieorchester Berlin and the Freiburger Barockorchester.

+Sampson was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to music.